borkod/AWS-Certified-Database-Specialty-Exam-Guide/README.md

 # AWS Certified Database - Specialty Exam Preparation Guide and Study Tips
 In late November of 2019, AWS [announced](https://aws.amazon.com/blogs/database/new-aws-certification-purpose-built-to-validate-database-expertise/) a new specialty certification focusing specifically on database technologies.
-The AWS Certified Database - Specialty Exam beta period started in early December of 2019 with the standard certification exam target date being April of 2020.
-At the start of December, I participated in the beta writing one of the beta exams.
+The AWS Certified Database - Specialty Exam beta period started in early December of 2019 with the standard certification exam availability target date being April of 2020.
+At the start of December, I participated in the beta attempting the beta exams.
 As of this writing, I do not know my results and whether on not I achieved the certification.
 Nevertheless, I thought it would be useful to share my experience.
-I'll try to list the topics covered by the exam questions, and provide insight and useful resources that are helpful in preparing for the exam.
+I'll try to list the topics covered by the exam questions, and provide some insight and resources that are helpful in preparing for the exam.

 ## Exam Description
 The database certification exam covers five domains: